-Enviva has completed a robust supply base evaluation and fully meets the SBP requirements.
-All criterion have been fully evaluated and appropriate procedures and controls are in place to ensure successful management of the 6 indicators with specified risk to low risk.
+Enviva has completed a robust supply base evaluation that fully meets the SBP requirements.
+All criterion have been fully evaluated and appropriate procedures and controls are in place to ensure successful management of the indicators with specified risk to low risk.
 As described above, Enviva has an extremely sophisticated data collection and monitoring program which supports the conclusions and actions in the risk assessment.
 Enviva's has well established and industry recognized best practices which are described in our commitment to responsible wood sourcing.
+Enviva's supply base evaluation, procedures and processes are audited annually by an independent third party and are found to be in conformance with SBP Standards.